syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 ### SfNumericTextBox

-[SfNumericTextBox](https://help.syncfusion.com/windowsforms/sfnumerictextbox/overview) control is an advanced text box that allows you to enter numeric values in a specific format such as value, currency or percent values can also be displayed with custom units.
-It supports hiding trailing zeros, display value with custom units.
+The [SfNumericTextBox](https://help.syncfusion.com/windowsforms/sfnumerictextbox/overview) control is an advanced textbox that allows you to enter numeric values in a specific format such as value.
+The currency or percent value can also be displayed with custom units.
+Supports hiding trailing zeros and displaying values with custom units.

 ### CurrencyTextBox

-[CurrencyTextBox](https://help.syncfusion.com/windowsforms/currencytextbox/overview) is a textbox-derived control that implements all the functionality needed for formatting currency input and validation.
-It provides support for clipboard operations that are compatible with currency data.
+[CurrencyTextBox](https://help.syncfusion.com/windowsforms/currencytextbox/overview) is a textbox-derived control that implements all functionalities to format currency input and validation.
+Provides support for clipboard operations that are compatible with currency data.

 ### PercentTextBox